Katlego-DataLab/Tourist-Accommodation-Time-Series-ARIMA-SARIMA-/README.md

 | SARIMA (R) | 6.17% | baseline |
 | **LSTM (PyTorch)** | *see your run* | *vs 6.17%* |

-> Fill in your LSTM MAPE after running `python sa_hotel_lstm.py`.
-The portfolio summary prints automatically at the end.

 ---